waimin314/test-blog/content/blog/Is_this_your_card_3/index.md

 Today we will be creating a 9x3 grid of cards from the **Card** component we created in [part 2](./../Is_this_your_card_2).

-We will need to store are numbers 1 to 27.
-So we need to make use of the famous **State** of React.
-In order to use **State** the our **App.js** must be class component.
+We will need to store the numbers 1 to 27.
+So we need to make use of the famous **State** of **React**.
+In order to use **State** the our **App.js** must be a class component.
 Unfortunately, due to my lack of foresight I created our **App.js** component as functional component.
 Not to worry, it's easy as pie to convert functional component to class component and vice versa.

 ###Step 1 of 3